dan-lee76/notes/docs/Year2/2009/ADE/revision.md

 - Loop:
 	- Continue to add at every step a shortest edge from a vertex in the “MST so far” to a vertex outside, until all vertices are in the MST
 	- (If there are multiple shortest edges, then can take any arbitrary one)
+#### How is this optimal?
+- Let G be a weighted connected graph, and
+	- let V1 and V2 be a partition of the vertices of G into two disjoint non-empty sets
+	- Furthermore, let e be an edge with minimum weight from among those with one endpoint in V1 and the other in V2
+	- There is an MST that has e as one of its edges
+- Can add edge e to T and remove some other edge between V1 and V2 and obtain a better MST
+- Algorithm adds a minimum weight edge between V1 and V2, and so this edge must be part of some MST.

 ### Change Giving
 ```